vrslev/jackson/README.md

 # Jackson

 A tool for audio networking.
-It starts JACK server, JackTrip and Jack client that connects channels according to config.
+It starts JACK server, JackTrip and Jack client that connects ports according to config.
 There's too modes: server and client.
 Difference is that the first one starts JackTrip in server mode and second one — in client mode.
 All configuration is done using config file.
 Example: